ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 We have multiple pipelines for doing all sorts of stuff, but the focus of this article is on the compile pipeline, which is used to automatically compile our front-end assets.
 When Buildkite creates a build, it will allocate an AWS EC2 instance and install an "agent" on this machine.
 The agent is basically a script that will begin running the processes defined in the pipeline on the machine it was installed on:

-1. It clones the Github repo and checks out the commit that triggered the build
+1. It clones our application repo and checks out the commit that triggered the build
-2. It performs a number of preparatory tasks such as installing Node modules
+2. It prepares the build environment, doing things such as installing Node modules
 3. It compiles all of the assets in the Rails asset pipeline (mainly used for our legacy application)
 4. It compiles our revamped application, Apollo, using Webpack